nvda-es/devguides_translation/original_docs/w10addoninternals.md

 #### Announcing notifications

-Windows 10 Fall Creators Update introduces a new event to let apps send text to be announced by UIA clients such as NVDA.
-One of the jobs of Windows 10 Objects is to catch this and announce notifications.
+Windows 10 Version 1709 (Fall Creators Update) introduces a new event to let apps send text to be announced by UIA clients such as NVDA.
+One of the jobs of Windows 10 Objects is to catch this and announce notifications for NVDA releases which does not support this natively.

-Because NVDA does not support the new notification event natively, a trick is included with the add-on to allow NVDA to detect and handle notifications.
+Because old NVDA releases do not support the new notification event natively, a trick is included with the add-on to allow NVDA to detect and handle notifications.
 This is done by extending UIA support subsystem through an internal module that takes over the NVDA's own routines.
-Among other things, this extended subsystem includes definitions for UIA notification event handler, and this subsystem takes over if NVDA 2018.1 or later is running on Windows 10 Fall Creators Update.
+Among other things, this extended subsystem includes definitions for UIA notification event handler, and this subsystem takes over if NVDA 2018.1.x is running on Windows 10 Version 1709 and later.

 The notification event handler takes five keyword arguments: